Alkaline Trio: History

-Early years, Goddamnit and Maybe I'll Catch Fire (1996–2000)
+1996–2000: Early years, Goddamnit and Maybe I'll Catch Fire

 Alkaline Trio was formed in December 1996, originally consisting of Matt Skiba (guitar/lead vocals), Rob Doran (bass/vocals), and Glenn Porter (drums/vocals).
 1997 saw the release of the band's first EP, Sundials.
 This was followed shortly after by the departure of Rob Doran, after which Dan Andriano, former singer of Asian Man Records band Tuesday and bassist for Slapstick, took his place and they began recording.
 The band released their second EP entitled For Your Lungs Only, in 1998.
 Later that year, the band released their first full-length album, Goddamnit, followed by Maybe I'll Catch Fire in 2000, both on Asian Man Records).
 In 1999, the band released the I Lied My Face Off EP on Asian Man Records and filmed their first music video, directed by Link 80 guitarist Matt Bettinelli-Olpin.
 Also in 2000, the band released a collection of their previously released EPs on their self-titled album.

-From Here to Infirmary and Good Mourning (2001–2004)
+2001–2004: From Here to Infirmary and Good Mourning

 In 2001, the band released From Here To Infirmary on Vagrant Records.
 This album inspired music videos for the singles "Stupid Kid" and "Private Eye."
-The album was the band's first album to reach above Billboard top 200 mark and the first to gross six figures in sales.
+The album was the band's first album to reach the Billboard top 200 and the first to gross six figures in sales.

 Their next full-length album was Good Mourning, released in 2003, with the album's launch single "We've Had Enough" seeing much the same success as the previous single "Stupid Kid".
 The album was something of a departure from earlier works, featuring greater production values.

 The band appeared on various compilation albums, notably Plea for Peace Vol. 1, Vagrant Records: Another Year on the Streets Vol. 1, 2, and 3, and Rock Against Bush Vol. 1.
 Matt Skiba and Dan Andriano have both independently recorded split records, Skiba with Kevin Seconds on Asian Man Records and Andriano with Mike Felumlee on Double Zero Records, as well as jointly performing backing vocal duties on the album This is Unity Music by Common Rider.
 They recorded two split EPs: one with Hot Water Music in 2002 and the other with One Man Army in 2004.

 In 2004, Andriano became a member of The Falcon, a group consisting of The Lawrence Arms' bassist Brendan Kelly, previously of Slapstick (alongside Andriano) and The Broadways, and drummer Neil Hennessy.
 The Falcon also saw contributions from Todd Mohney of The Killing Tree and formerly Rise Against.
 The band released an EP, God Don't Make No Trash / Up Your Ass With Broken Glass in 2005 and its first full-length, Unicornography in September 2006.